 - To develop an appreciation of how techniques and devices achieve the effects they do.

-We teach phonics using the Letters and Sounds scheme of work.
+We teach phonics using the “Wandle Little Letters and Sounds” scheme of work.
 Phonics teaching starts in Nursery and continues until the children are secure in applying their skills to reading and writing.
 Daily lessons focus on consolidating and developing the bank of phonics knowledge that children need in order to read and write with confidence and fluency.
+“Keep Up” lessons are used at pace to support children in Years 2 and 3.
+“Catch up”sessions are used to support children in Y3 to 6 to address specific reading / writing gaps.
+Early readers are identified, targeted support is put in place and progress is monitored to ensure that the gaps are narrowed.

 From when children start school, we encourage them to have a go at writing and they learn, through highly differentiated teaching, to be able to write using Standard English.
 Spelling, punctuation and grammar are taught through writing and children learn to write for a range of different purposes.